rsc-cis133DA-in-v12/CIS133DA-L5-Project-Template/README.md

     > Use the best practices you learned in Lesson 4 about metadata to match the purpose of this page: to demonstrate different CSS styles.

 5. In the header section, update the **first-level heading** to read: **Applying Inline CSS**
-6. In the header section, add your **slogan paragraph** that you chose in the previous lesson.
+6. In the header section, add your **slogan** that you chose in lesson 3.
 7. In the header section, comment out the **navigation menu**.
 8. In the Main section, edit the placeholder content so that there are **two (2) paragraphs** with a **second level-heading** above each paragraph.
 Edit the placeholder text with the following information:
     1. In the first paragraph, briefly explain the difference between the generic font families.
-    2. In the second paragraph, briefly explain the different color methods.
+    2. In the second paragraph, briefly explain the different ways that you can indicate color on a web page or in text.
     3. Add appropriate text for each second-level heading that appropriately summarizes each paragraph.
 9. In the Footer section, update YourName with your actual name, and the copyright year to the current year (if necessary).
+10. **Save** the file and apply a **Commit** that says, `Updated content.`

 <br>